 If you would like to monitor the change in insider stock ownership of the stocks in your portfolio, you can receive email alerts from CanadianInsider.com, free of charge for up to a maximum of 25 stocks.
 You can sign up for a free account by clicking on this link and then you can manage your own watchlist.

 If you would like to see all the insider trading activity in a specific Canadian listed stock you can visit the website of SEDI (System for Electronic Disclosure by Insiders), which you can access by clicking here.
-I have included some screen shots in the following widget to clarify how to use this website in order the get the required information.
-You can start this widget by clicking on the first small image you see on the left.
+I have included some screen shots to clarify how to use this website in order the get the required information:

 Note accompanying “Step 5”: